 The recognition of the need and necessary support to retain existing jobs and attract new business is strong in Lafayette County.
 For economic development success, a community needs to identify its strengths and weaknesses, then leverage the strengths, and minimize the affects of the weaknesses.
-The Town of Benton's strength in attracting business is its agriculture.
-Its main weakness in attracting or retaining business is the Town's small rural population.
+New Digging's strength in attracting business is that it is a rural bedroom community.
+Its main weakness in attracting or retaining business is that the jurisdiction is agriculturally based.